Staff

 Colorado Fourteeners Initiative's Field Projects Training and Trails Coordinator

 2022 marks Tom’s 14th consecutive season working in the realm of trails.
 After spending three years with the City of Boulder, Open Space and Mountain Parks he came on board with CFI in 2012.
 He went on to spend five seasons with CFI as a Project Manager leading projects on Holy Cross, Maroon Peak, El Diente, and Mount Eolus.
-In 2017, he then moved into the position of Sustainable Trails Coordinator.
-He analyzed over 29,000 trail features while conducting comprehensive assessments of trail conditions on thirty-three different 14ers over the course of his next two seasons.
+In 2017, he moved into the position of Sustainable Trails Coordinator.
+He analyzed over 29,000 trail features while conducting comprehensive assessments of trail conditions on 33 different 14ers over the course of his next two seasons.
 In 2019, he moved into his current role as Field Projects Manager.
 In this role Tom is assisting with the management and oversight of CFI’s seasonal staff and projects as well as working with USFS Fourteeners Program Manager on designing new trails.
 Tom immediately became enamored with trail work, specifically dry-set stonework and has pursued his passion ever since.

 Colorado 14ers Initiative's Development and Communications Coordinator